arctictrader13/FACT/README.md

 In this Repo we aim to reproduce an extend the ideas presented in the paper [Full-Gradient Representation for Neural Network Visualization](https://arxiv.org/abs/1905.00780).

-All details, experiments, results and discussions can be found in the notebooks `PP_bias.ipynb` and `remove_and_retrain.ipynb`.
+All details, experiments, results and discussions can be found in the notebooks `PP_bias.ipynb`, `remove_and_retrain.ipynb` the ['final report'](https://github.com/rmleushuis/FACT/blob/master/11059842_10988270_12152498_12408913-FACT-AI-report.pdf) and our ['presentation '] (https://github.com/rmleushuis/FACT/blob/master/presentation/Presentation-converted.pdf)

 # Full-Gradient Saliency Maps